Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_api.rst

 -  **Demosaicing:** This module reconstructs RGB pixels from the input Bayer image (RGGB, BGGR, RGBG, GRGB).

--  **Auto White Balance (AWB):** This module improves color balance of the image by using image statistics.
+-  **Auto White Balance (AWB):** This module improves the color balance of the image by using image statistics.

--  **Color Correction Matrix (CCM):** This module converts the input image color format to output image color format using the Color Correction Matrix provided by the user (CCM_TYPE).
+-  **Color Correction Matrix (CCM):** This module converts the input image color format to the output image color format using the Color Correction Matrix provided by the user (CCM_TYPE).

--  **Quantization & Dithering (QnD):** This module is a tone-mapper that dithers input image using Floyd-Steinberg dithering method.
-It is commonly used by image manipulation software, for example when an image is converted into GIF format each pixel intensity value is quantized to 8 bits i.e. 256 colors.
+-  **Quantization & Dithering (QnD):** This module is a tone-mapper that dithers the input image using the Floyd-Steinberg dithering method.
+It is commonly used by image manipulation software, for example when an image is converted into GIF format each pixel intensity value is quantized to 8 bits i.e., 256 colors.

 -  **Global Tone Mapping (GTM):** This module is a tone-mapper that reduces